shawnmckinney/fortressdemo1/README.txt

 2. Extract
 3. Set JAVA_HOME
 4. Set M2_Home
+5. Set ANT_HOME
+6. Run this commands from the root package:
+$ mvn install
-5. Run the build from the root package:
+7. Run this commands from the root package:
 $ mvn tomcat:deploy
-6. Go to this URL:
+8. Go to this URL:
 http://localhost:8080/fortressdemo1
-7. Use the credentials defined in demo-fortressproject-users.xml (from step installing Fortress step 3): user1/password user2/password
+9. Use the credentials defined in demo-fortressproject-users.xml (from step installing Fortress step 3): user1/password user2/password
 user3/password